trgrimm/Earthquake_Fatality_Prediction/README.md

 ## Data Collection

-Basic webscraping using the the `pandas.read_html` function was employed to scrape the data from 3 Wikipedia webpages.
+Basic webscraping using the the `pandas.read_html` function was employed to scrape the data from three Wikipedia webpages.
 The data obtained from each of these webpages came in the form of various tables, so I went through and selected the tables that contained the data I wanted.
 I then combined all of the tables I wanted into a single dataframe and performed further data cleaning and feature engineering to create a dataset that I could use in exploratory data analysis and prediction.
 This dataset can be found in the `earthquake_data.csv` file in the repository.
 Below is the first few rows of the table:

 | index	| DateTime | Lat.	| Long. 	| Fatalities |	Magnitude |	Month |	Hour |	Fatalities_bool |
 | ----- | -------- | ---- | -------  | ---------- | ---------- | ----- | ---- | ---------------- |